New Rosemary Plants for Free

 You begin the process by taking a decent sized cutting from the parent plant.
 It should be a healthy stem that’s grown in the current year and should be a good length as well — mine below is about 18″.

-The reason you might want to propagate rosemary is that you don’t have your own plant.
-In this case, ask a friend who has a mature rosemary plant that you can take a cutting from.
-I dare say that someone will ask whether cut rosemary from the supermarket will grow.
-I’ve never tried but if it’s fresh enough it could work.
+If you don’t have a plant already, ask for a few cuttings from a friend who has one.
+I suspect that someone will eventually ask whether cut rosemary from the shop will grow.
+I’ve never tried it but if it’s fresh enough, I don’t see why not.

 Step 2: Potting Mixture